William G. Smith Jr.

 Certified Public Accountant

-Sample is a graduate of Emory University, where he earned his Bachelor of Business Administration (BBA) degree in accounting.
-He earned his Certified Public Accountant designation in 1980 and is currently licensed in the state of Georgia.
+Mr. Sample earned a bachelor’s degree in business administration in accounting from Emory University.
+He earned his Certified Public Accountant designation in 1980 and is licensed in the state of Georgia.

 Ashbel C. Williams